davelevine/portfolio/data/posts/aws-certified-solutions-architect.md

     - AWS
     - DevOps
     - Recommended
-date: "2020.08.01"
+date: "2020-08-01"
 description: After ~6 months of studying, I finally took the AWS Certified Solutions Architect Associate exam today and I PASSED!
 ---

 ## Primer

-I haven't written in awhile and that one is on me.
+I haven't written in a while and that one is on me.
 I meant to keep this up regularly, but I've been slacking with it to say the least.
-Who knew that having a family, a full time job and responsibilities would take up so much of my time!
+Who knew that having a family, a full-time job, and responsibilities would take up so much of my time!
 I'm going to do my best to update regularly going forward.

 ## Validation